jimporter/mettle/doc/matchers.md

 ### Death matchers

+!!! note
+    These matchers are currently unusable on Windows.
+Sorry about that!

 The most kvlt of all matchers, death matchers check that a function would cause the process to terminate, either by signalling or by exiting.
 (These matchers will fork a child process before calling the function so that the test